-At Zion we gather for worship at 9:00 AM every Sunday as well as for special services during Advent, Lent, and Holy Week.
+At Zion we gather for worship at 9:00 AM every Sunday as well as for special services in the evening at 7:00 PM during Advent, Lent, and Holy Week.

 The most precious gifts and treasures our Lord gives us are His forgiveness, life and salvation.